cirrusj/wiressh/README.md

 wiressh -s 127.0.0.1:9999 myserver
 ```

 This starts a web server on `127.0.0.1:9999` by default.
-You (or others with access) can open a browser and view the SSH terminal session as it happens.
+A browser can be used to connect to the server and view the SSH terminal session as it happens.
 This is a **read-only** feature—viewers cannot interact with the SSH session.
+When starting `wiressh` with the `-s` flag, it will print the connection information to the terminal, including the address, certificate fingerprint, and password.
+The user connecting to the server should use the certificate fingerprint to verify the connection is secure, and will be able to use the password to view the session.

 The live sharing feature uses [@xterm/xterm](https://xtermjs.org/) for the terminal display.
 The JS files are loaded from [jsDelivr](https://www.jsdelivr.com/) (Subresource Integrity hashes are used to verify the files).